pklaus/Leybold-Vacuum-Gauges/README.md

 be connected to a serial port on your computer for this software to work.
-In order to achieve this, a _custom cable_ is needed, as both - the power supply and the RS232 port - have to be connected to a single DSUB-15 connector on each gauge.
+In order to achieve this, a _custom cable_ is needed, as both - the power supply and the RS232 port - have to be connected to a single DA-15 (or "D-sub 15") connector on each gauge.
-Once your hardware is connected you need to adjust this software to the virtual (or real) serial port on your computer and run it.
+Once your hardware is connected you need to adjust this software to the virtual (or physical) serial port on your computer and run it.

 Currently the software (or rather the ITR classes) provide the software / the user with the following amenities: